gitApurv/Weather-App/README.md

 # 🌤️ Weather Forecast App

-A simple and fast weather forecast app built with **Vite + React** that fetches real-time weather data based on the city entered by the user.
+A simple and fast weather app built with **Vite + React** that fetches real-time weather data based on the city entered by the user.

 ## 🚀 Features